Disclosure and Barring Service (DBS) Guidelines

 Types of DBS Check

 - Basic checks: These can be requested for any role.
-A basic check will show all unspent convictions.
+A basic check will show all unspent convictions and conditional cautions.
 It will not highlight spent convictions or someone being on a Barred List like the Sex Offenders’ Register.
 Due to recent changes to the Rehabilitation of Offenders Act, the length of time for a conviction or caution to be spent has been reduced.
-If a custodial sentence was less than 6 months, it is now spent after 2 years after the sentence is completed.
+For adults, if a custodial sentence was less than 6 months, it is now spent after 2 years after the sentence is completed.
 Custodial sentences of 6 months – 2.5 years are spent after 4 years, and custodial sentences of 2.5 - 4 years are spent after 7 years.
 Sentences over 4 years are never spent.
-Disclosure Scotland or Access NI will process applications.
+Disclosure and Barring Service, Disclosure Scotland or Access NI will process applications.

 - Standard checks: These are suitable for eligible roles that involve regular regulated activity with children or vulnerable groups, or specific positions such as traffic wardens or probation officers.
 It will show any unspent convictions, cautions, warnings or reprimands along with any spent convictions and cautions that are not eligible for filtering.